jcheminform/cito-editorial/editorial.i.md

 If the past 10 years has shown anything, it is that the activity of scholarly communication via journal articles is not easily changed.
 Whether it is widespread adoption of data repository, minimal reporting standards, or freely sharing citations, the interest is there, but the uptake is slow.
-The OpenCitations project and Initiative for Open Citations showed how hard it is to change the momentum.
+The OpenCitations project [<cite>Q26271531</cite>,<cite>Q86246929</cite>] and Initiative for Open Citations [<cite>Q29188397</cite>] show how hard it is to change the momentum.
 And while CiteULike introduced support for the CiTO, other references managers have not (yet).
 A chicken-and-egg situation may be an underlying issue: if there are no providers of CiTO annotation, why should tools that work with citations use it?
 And at the same time, or there is no us of it, why invest effort to provide such annotation.